 Is organic worth it?
 Most of us have wondered this once or twice for other products, but it’s possibly something you’ve never considered when it comes to your morning coffee.
 While most of the time you won’t notice a large difference in taste, advocates of buying organic point to health benefits, or rather, the issues with conventional coffee.

-- The Difference: Organic coffee, like Bulletproof Coffee, is held up to standards, if properly enforced, that beans most be grown without synthetic fertilizers or growing agents.
-Certification in the United States and Europe requires a three year process and the entire supply chain for that coffee must be organically grown.
+The Difference: Organic coffee, like Bulletproof Coffee, is held up to standards if properly enforced, that beans must be grown without synthetic fertilizers or growing agents.
+Certification in the United States and Europe requires a three-year process and the entire supply chain for that coffee must be organically grown.

 4. Fair Trade Coffee

 The term fair trade may have spiked in popularity in recent years, but what exactly is it?
 Fairtrade coffee.
 Fair Trade products, like Counter Culter Coffee or Volcanica Coffee Company, are produced and certified through a worldwide network of companies, producers, and affiliates.
 Fair Trade USA, the American branch, certifies products that adhere to four principles:

 - Income Sustainability: Laborers and producers must be paid what is considered a living wage (this varies by location).